How to Create Abstract Photos by Using the Hipstamatic App

 What is Hipstamatic?

 The app Hipstamatic will put filters over the pictures.
-The app pretends to be an old fashioned camera and darkroom.
+The app pretends to be an old-fashioned camera and darkroom.
 Taking a picture requires choosing a combination of a lens, film, and flash.
 You can take the picture directly with the app or edit an existing picture later in the app.

 You only have partial control over the result.
 For example, if you choose the lens Lucifer VI and the film DC, you know there will be a huge vignette and a lot of red haze in the picture.
 But you don’t know the exact position or the strength of it.
 For a perfectionist as I am, it’s very surprising that I can appreciate this randomness.

 It always makes me laugh that sometimes I am carrying my heavy and expensive photo gear on my back and still busy myself with an app that costs a couple of dollars.
-And what really was hilarious with the older iPhones: after taking the picture I had to wait for “one print developing” endlessly.
+And what certainly was hilarious with the older iPhones: after taking the picture I had to wait for “one print developing” endlessly.

 Unfortunately for Android owners, the app is only available for the iPhone.
+Yet there are alternatives to use for Android.

 What is an abstract image?

 When I was young I went to art school and was trained as a sketcher and painter.
-The classes included figure drawing and still life drawing, but my free work was often abstract.
+The classes included figure drawing and still-life drawing, but my free work was often abstract.
 Colours and rhythms got my attention more than realistic images.

 Photos are generally a record of realistic events.
 Yet it is an extension of your photographic possibilities to photograph abstractly.